ARCANEDEV/SEO-Helper/_docs/4-Usage.md

 <meta name="keywords" content="seo-helper, is, awesome, cool, easy, php, package, laravel, supported">
 ```

-And if you want to `make` a Description object:
+And if you want to `make` a Keywords object:

 ```php
 use Arcanedev\SeoHelper\Entities\Keywords;